kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image092.png)

 Expand "Mapping Components".
 Type "concat" in the search box and click the search icon.
-Drag and drop the "concat" element as follows:
+Drag and drop the "concat" function as follows:

 ![](images/300/RC_image093.png)